JinxCodesAI/one/web/ai-chat/README.md

 A modern AI chat application built with Vite, Deno, React, and TypeScript.
 Features a clean interface for conversing with multiple AI models including OpenAI GPT, Google Gemini, and Anthropic Claude.
+Uses the co-located BFF (Backend-For-Frontend) pattern for secure service integration.

 ## Features